planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Obstacles, scaling larger foes, and traps can be worth a Move Check:

 -   **Obstacles** like walls, rivers, brambles, etc. hinder moves into the Zone.
 For example, you must scale or breach a wall to enter.
--   **Scaling:** larger foes count as their own Zone or more to climb upon and deal with riders, etc. The Difficulty is the larger creature's Poise.
+-   **Scaling:** larger foes count as their own Zone or more to climb upon and deal with riders, etc. The Difficulty is the larger creature's POISE.
 -   **Traps** like falls, pits, spikes, lava, etc. do not prevent movement but do cause injury or inconvenience on a failure.

 ***Chases*** have the quarry and pursuers Move through a set of chase Zones, with the quarry deciding where to go.
 How well they overcome obstacles decides who wins.

 ### Parley

 Haggling, seduction, diplomacy, lies, threats, bribery, and negotiation are all good alternatives or preludes to battle.
 This is not mind-control and merely shifts the social situation in favor of the winner.
-Parley is a Check of Nature vs. Motive.
+Parley is a Check of NATURE vs. MOTIVE.
 The side with more leverage may get a bonus or better narrative outcome.

-**Check:** Nature vs. Motive (or highest Motive of an audience)
+**Check:** NATURE vs. MOTIVE (or highest MOTIVE of an audience)

 {: .outcomes }